wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 ## Spy

 A Spy is a daemon that eavesdrops on the messages passed between Guardians, typically to track VAAs as they get signed.
+They don't participate on voting but listen the gossip network like light nodes.

 ## VAA

-[Verifiable Action Approvals](./components/vaa.md) (VAAs) are the base data structure in the Wormhole ecosystem, containing the messages emitted by xDapps along with information such as what contract emitted the message.
+[Verifiable Action Approvals](./components/vaa.md) (VAAs) are the base data structure in the Wormhole ecosystem, containing the messages emitted by xDapps after it has been voted and approved by the Guardian Network.
+A message needs 2/3n + 1 of the votes to become a VAA.

 ## Validator